Vikx001/Movie_ticket_booking/README.md

     Use Agile methodoligies in the project at all times.

 # Meetings
     Stand-ups will occur on Every 09.40 AM during class.
-Two per week.
-    The order that people give their updates will be L number.
+Monday and Wednesday every week.
     Updates will be in the form: What I've done, Impediments, What I plan to do.
-    Sprint planning will occur at Start of the week ( Monday ).
+    Sprint planning will occur at Start of the week ( Monday ), (to be organised by the Product Owner).
     Please add and update items within Jira a prior to the sprint planning session.
-    Sprint retro will at the end of our sprint on Friday at 11:00 (timebox retro for 20 minutes, to be organised by the scrum master).
+    Sprint Retro will at the end of our sprint on Friday at 11:00 (timebox retro for 20 minutes, to be organised by the Scrum Master).
     Points raised in the sprint retro will be noted and posted on the Jira by the Scrum Master.
-The Scrum Master is rotated per team member every week.
+The Scrum Master is rotated per team member every sprint.
-    Backlog refinement will happen on Everyday 10.00 AM during our sprint.
+    Backlog refinement will happen during Sprint planning.
-    Task estimation will be done using Pcker
+    Story points estimation will be done using Pocker Planning method.
     Come prepared to meetings.
     Be on time for Stand Ups and meetings.
     Mobile phones on silent.